ybadmus/apple-clone/README.md

+# Building with Backgrounds and Gradients - Apple.com

 A clone of an old Apple website written in HTML and using CSS for styling.

 The purpose of this project is to apply the learned topics about CSS3 basics, box model, floats, positioning, flexbox, grid, backgrounds and, gradients.